Nello De Rossi: Emigration to Brazil

 In 1954, De Rossi moved to New York City, where he managed a restaurant.
 In the early 1970s, he relocated to São Paulo, Brazil, with his wife, Rina, and together they opened Nello’s Cantina e Pizzaria in 1974.

 Nello's Cantina

 In 1974, Nello and his wife Rina founded Nello's Cantina e Pizzaria in the neighborhood of Pinheiros, São Paulo.

-Over the years, the cantina became a part of São Paulo’s culinary culture.
-It was especially recognized for its traditional dishes like lasagna, gnocchi and ossobuco as well as its décor, reminiscent of old Italian taverns.
+Over the years, the cantina was especially recognized for its traditional dishes like lasagna, gnocchi and ossobuco as well as its décor, reminiscent of old Italian taverns.

-The restaurant created a division between smokers and non-smokers in the dining room, long before the law made this to be mandatory in every restaurant.
+The restaurant created a division between smokers and non-smokers in the dining room, before the law made this to be mandatory in every restaurant.

 Nello De Rossi's "Bonita Camisa, Fernandinho"

-" Bonita camisa, Fernandinho" ("Nice shirt, Fernandinho") is one of the most remembered advertising catchphrases in Brazil, originally popularized in a commercial for the clothing brand USTop in 1984.
-The TV spot features a humorous exchange in which a man, upon being complimented by a coworker with the phrase, responds with gratitude, creating a scene that resonated widely with the Brazilian audience.

-The phrase was further immortalized by De Rossi whose delivery of the line became inseparable from the campaign’s legacy.

-De Rossi portrayed a well-dressed man in a company meeting when he is complimented by a coworker with the phrase: Bonita camisa, Fernandinho ("Nice shirt, Fernandinho").
-With a smile and a simple nod, De Rossi’s delivery of the line turned the short commercial into a cultural phenomenon.

-The commercial was created by the Brazilian advertiser Washington Olivetto and is frequently cited as one of the landmark moments in Brazilian advertising history.
-The campaign not only boosted USTop’s brand recognition but also inspired several other advertisements and remakes throughout the years, serving as a benchmark for creativity in the industry.

-Bonita camisa, Fernandinho is often included in rankings of the most memorable advertising slogans in Brazilian pop culture.
-It was recognized in a 2015 list by Folha de S.Paulo as one of the 25 milestones in the country’s advertising history.
-It was also mentioned in *Exame* magazine’s compilation of the top 10 advertising catchphrases that became part of popular vernacular in Brazil.

-Advertising experts and cultural commentators often credit De Rossi’s performance as a defining element of the campaign's success.
+In 1984, De Rossi starred in a Brazilian commercial for the clothing brand USTop that featured the now-famous line "Bonita camisa, Fernandinho" ("Nice shirt, Fernandinho").

 Personal life

-Nello de Rossi was married to Rina de Rossi, who co-founded the restaurant with him and played a key role in its administration and hospitality.
+Nello de Rossi was married to Rina de Rossi, who co-founded the restaurant with him.
 Rina died in June 2024 at the age of 95.